kpatnayakuni/azure-quickstart-terraform-configuration/101-vm-simple-windows/README.md

 # Terraform: 101-vm-simple-windows
 ## Very simple deployment of a Windows VM
 ### Description
-This is a conversion of ARM template *[101-vm-simple-windows](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-simple-windows)* from the repository *[azure\azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates)* to Terraform configuration, and this configuration will deploy following the resources…
+This is a conversion of ARM template *[101-vm-simple-windows](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-simple-windows)* from the repository *[azure\azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates)* to Terraform configuration.

+This configuration allows you to deploy a simple Windows VM using a few different options for the Windows version, using the latest patched version.
+This will deploy a A2 size VM in the resource group location and return the fully qualified domain name of the VM.

+ This configuration will deploy the following  resources…

 ![result](images/result.PNG)